OTBProject/OTBDocs/docs/tutorial-setup.md

 By default, the bot will only join channels specified in a whitelist.

-#### Adding a Channel to the Whitelist
+#### Using Console Commands

 If you type `join <channel name>` into the command input box, it will join the channel and automatically add the channel to the whitelist.

+#### Joining from Chat

-A user can also have the bot join their channel by running the `!join` command in the bot's channel.
+A user can also have the bot join their channel by running the `!join` command in the bot's channel, as long as their channel has already been added to the whitelist.

-#### Changing the Channel Join Setting

-In order to run the configuration commands in the bot's channel, you must be logged in using the bot's account, or some other account which has been assigned a [user level](reference-user-levels.html) of super-moderator.
+In order to run the configuration commands in the bot's channel, you must be logged in using the bot's account, or some other account which has been assigned a [user level](reference-user-levels.html) of super-moderator in the bot's channel.
 For more information about assigning user levels, see the [chat documentation](chat-documentation.html#built-in-channel-commands).

-To set the channel join mode to use a whitelist, run the command `!joinMode whitelist` in the bot's channel.

 You can add channels to the whitelist using the command `!whitelist add <channel name>` (where `<channel name>` is the name of a channel), and remove channels from the whitelist using the command `!whitelist remove <channel name>`.
 The command `!whitelist list` will list the channels currently on the whitelist.
+All of these commands must be run in the bot's channel by a user as described above.
 More information about bot channel commands can be found in the [chat documentation](chat-documentation.html#built-in-bot-channel-commands).

+To set the channel join mode to use a whitelist, blacklist, or have no join restrictions, run the commands `!joinMode whitelist`, `!joinMode blacklist`, `!joinMode none` respectively in the bot's channel.

 ### Wrapping Up